What Scholarships are Available for ABA Students?

 Scholarships may be offered through the graduate school department offering the ABA program, as is the case with Michigan State University’s ABA program, which offers full scholarships for up to seven students.
 This is a good example of what’s out there at the university level.

-You may be deciding between a few colleges in your state or in surrounding states, of if your net is even wider because you’re looking at online programs you may have several schools that you’re considering.
+You may be deciding between a few colleges in your state or surrounding states, or if your net is wider because you’re looking at online programs, you may have several schools to consider.
 Take the time to see if they offer options like the one through MSU.
-This might help you in making a final decision on which program you really want to enroll in.
+This might help you make a final decision on which program to enroll in.

 ABA Providers

 Clinics and other providers of ABA services are another possible source of scholarships.
-It’s worth taking the time to look through all the providers in your area to see what kind of scholarships they may be promoting on their website.
+It’s worth looking through providers in your area to see what scholarships they may be promoting on their website.

-Even if you don’t qualify for some reason, or if you don’t find that any of the clinics in your neighborhood offer anything, this is still some really beneficial footwork.
-Getting an idea of the professional landscape in your area will give you a feel for the type of practice you’d like to work in once you earn your degree and become certified.
-You never know, you might even end up talking to the provider that you eventually do your practicum or field experience with, giving you a jump on the professional networking process, and laying the groundwork for your career.
+Even if you don’t find anything locally, this is still beneficial footwork.
+Getting an idea of the professional landscape in your area gives you a feel for the type of practice you’d like to work in once you earn your degree and become certified.
+You might even end up talking to the provider you eventually do your practicum or field experience with, laying the groundwork for your career.

 Nonprofits and Industry Groups

 The field of applied behavior analysis has been growing in parallel with the rise in autism spectrum disorder (ASD) diagnoses.
-Since ABA therapy is one of the few scientifically validated treatments for ASD, a number of autism support group and research-oriented non-profits now offer ABA scholarships.
+Since ABA therapy is one of the few scientifically validated treatments for ASD, a number of autism support groups and research-oriented nonprofits now offer ABA scholarships.
 A couple of the biggest players are:

 There are also ABA industry groups that either provide direct grants to ABA graduate students or offer resources for finding such grants:

-• The Society for Advancement of Behavior Analysis – SABA tops out the list in terms of dollar figures, with grants of up to $10,000 available to support student research projects.
+- The Society for Advancement of Behavior Analysis (SABA) tops the list in terms of dollar figures, with individual grants reaching $12,000 or more to support student research projects.

-• Association for Behavior Analysis International – Although it’s more work than applying for some of the other scholarships on this list, ABAI is a great resource for tracking down and getting a variety of grants available from various chapters.
+- Association for Behavior Analysis International (ABAI) is a great resource for tracking down grants available from various chapters.
 The grants are not administered through ABAI directly, but the association provides a consolidated list of member chapter grants and links to where you can apply.
-These can run up to $1000 and have various criteria depending on the chapter or special interest group that is offering the grant.
+These can run up to $1,000 and have various criteria depending on the chapter or special interest group offering the grant.

 Finding Scholarships for Graduate Degrees in Psychology and Education